Courses_

 For the assessment, you will research a topic of interest such as developing a school program or designing materials and resources that you will then present to other teachers in the program.

-The Community Languages School Leadership and Management Program is a 60 contact-hour program for school principals, leaders and management committees.
+The Community Languages School Governance and Management Program is a 24 contact-hour program for community language school principals, aspiring principals and members of school management committees.
+Applications for the Governance and Management Semester Two 2024 program (lessons commencing early August) close on Sunday, July 28.

-For the assessment task, you will need to evaluate aspects of your school and develop a plan of action.
+For the assessment task, you will need to develop a school profile and preparing for a school financial audit.
 To assist in this, experienced principals of community languages schools will mentor groups of participants.

 Language teacher with a student